Dev1903/PRACTICAL_6th_SEM/COMPUTER_NETWORKS/HOW_TO_RUN.md

-1st open server file in cmd
+1st open server file in cmd\n
 compile it using gcc filename.c -o tcpserver then write ./tcpserver